General Terms and Conditions for the use of the caravanmarkt24.de platform

 5. The buyer undertakes to pay for the vehicle in full before or at the latest on collection.
 The method of payment (cash, bank transfer) shall be agreed between the parties.
 Payment for the vehicle only after collection is excluded.

-6. If not already done by the seller, the buyer is obliged to deregister the vehicle immediately, at the latest 7 working days after receipt of the registration certificates part I and II.
+6. If not already done by the seller, the buyer is obliged to re-register or deregister the vehicle immediately, at the latest 7 working days after receipt of the registration certificates part I and II.

 III Warranty and liability of the seller, rights of withdrawal